 Go solar.
 For a little change upfront, you can cut back on monthly expenses by going solar.
 Whether for home or for business, BTA Solar in Stockton can outfit your dwelling with panels to scale back on energy bills.
 Not to mention, California state rebates can add to your savings.
 Some companies even sell electricity generated by renewables back to the grid.
 4639 E. Fremont St., Stockton (209) 464-5478, BtaSolar.com

 Keep the heat in.
 You don’t have to invest in rooftop adornments to save on energy bills.
-Having a well-insulated home with double pane windows can also lower your monthly expenses.
+Having a well-insulated home with double pane windows can also lower your monthly expenses, so it might be worthwhile researching into the likes of this windows Denver company to look into purchasing window improvements.
 When heat is properly trapped inside, and not seeping out of hidden crevices, it costs less to keep your home at the temperature of your choice.
 Classic Design Floor to Ceiling in Lodi can assist homeowners in finding these pesky problem areas with solutions that won’t break the bank.
 2303 S. Stockton St., Lodi (209) 334-4060, ClassicDesignFtc.com

 Start composting.
 An estimated one-fourth of landfill waste is actually compostable, which means building your own backyard compost pile has serious upsides for the environment.
 However, the collection of decayed organic material can help put some in the bank, as well.
 Grow a robust garden without buying twenty-gallon bags of fertilizer.
 Then, cut back on groceries as you reap the benefits of homegrown produce.
 San Joaquin County Solid Waste Division, 1810 E. Hazelton Ave., Stockton (209) 468-3000, Sjgov.org